francescoraves483/LTNT/README.md

 LaTe errors (from *stderr*) are automatically saved in log files (named `late_errors_<test_type>.log`), inside the same folder from which the LTNT test manager is launched.
 These files are cleared when calling `./LTNT_test_manager --master -c`.
 If you want to analyze them, remember to save them together with the logs before performing any "clear" operation.

+# Gathering the logs

+The logs can be gathered, from **both the master and the slave device**, by means, for instance, of SCP.

+The logs are saved inside the folders specified in `LTNT.ini`, which are normally located inside the same folder from which the `LTNT_test_manager` is executed (this behaviour can be changed by editing the `test_log_dir` option in `LTNT.ini`).

 # Quick connectivity test script

-In the future, it is planned to add to the LTNT Test Manager the possibility to perform very short tests, just to check if the test interface connectivity, through the whole network under study, is working properly (master->slave, slave->master and master<->slave).
+In the future, it is planned to add, to the _LTNT Test Manager_, the possibility to perform very short tests, just to check if the test interface connectivity, through the whole network under study, is working properly (master->slave, slave->master and master<->slave).

 As this feature is not yet available, you can find, inside "Utils", a bash script developed for this purpose.